Modern office workspace showing the transition to AI-assisted software work

 Leadership & Operating Models

-The uncomfortable shift from selling implementation to selling judgment and strategy.
+The uncomfortable shift from selling code implementation to selling judgment, strategy, and technical leadership.